kgodsmark/northcoders_news_sprint/README.md

 # Northcoders News Back-End

 API for the reddit-style northcoders news, using Node.js, express and a MongoDB.
+The API is hosted on heroku [here](https://godsmark-news.herokuapp.com/).

-The project is hosted on heroku [here](https://read-godsmark-news.herokuapp.com/)
+The website using this API is hosted on heroku [here](https://read-godsmark-news.herokuapp.com/).

 ## Getting Started